 Where a child has been violent towards a member of staff, some form of exclusion, either internal or external, will be likely in most cases due to the serious nature of the incident, although this will depend on the outcome of any initial investigation.
-Due to the seriousness of the COVID-19 situation, any physical attacks, including spitting, or deliberate and willful non-adherence to social distancing measures will, in most cases, result in an external exclusion.

-11. Exclusions
+11. Exclusions and Suspensions

-- Exclusions guidance is based upon current GMBC and DFES guidance and current legislation, which sets out the responsibility of the headteacher, governing body and the LA. - Exclusion will not be used if there are alternative solutions available. (eg, reparation, which enables a pupil to redress the harm that has been done, internal exclusion, managed move) - Only the headteacher has the authority to exclude and will notify parents/carers within one school day by phone and by letter. - Detailed records of incidents are kept and exclusions are reviewed by the governing body. - Exclusions will only be used for serious breaches of school policy, eg: - Verbal abuse - Violent or threatening behaviour - Persistent, defiant, disruptive behaviour - Racist or homophobic abuse - Bullvina - Non adherence to social distancing rules in relation to COVID-19 - If a child is excluded, they will revert to using the distance learning resources for the duration of their exclusion. - If a pupil is at risk of permanent exclusion, a Pastoral Support Programme will be implemented.
+- Exclusion and suspension guidance is based upon current DFE guidance (September 2022) and current legislation, which sets out the responsibility of the headteacher, governing body and the LA. - Suspension and exclusion will not be used if there are alternative solutions available. (eg, reparation, which enables a pupil to redress the harm that has been done) - Only the headteacher has the authority to exclude or suspend and will notify parents/carers within one school day by phone and by letter. - Detailed records of incidents are kept and exclusions are reviewed by the governing body. - Suspensions and exclusion will only be used for serious breaches of school policy, eg: - Verbal abuse - Violent or threatening behaviour - Persistent, defiant, disruptive behaviour - Racist or homophobic abuse - Bullying - The Head teacher may cancel an exclusion that has not been reviewed by the governing board.
+This practice is sometimes known as withdrawing/rescinding a suspension or permanent exclusion.
+If this occurs, parents, the governing board and the local authority should be notified, and if relevant, the social worker and VSH.